 Defining your audience through demographics can also lead to customer retention and loyalty.

 Knowing exactly what your customer wants and needs allows you to tailor your video marketing campaign to create a greater appeal.
 If you know your audience is primarily female and under the age of 40 and works in fashion, use this information as a base for your video and adapt it accordingly.

 45% of your social media audience are male, aged 30-55, married, college educated, income €40,000 + annual, city worker.

-With this information you can choose the colour schemes, the voice, the type of items to sell, the pricing strategy and so much more based on true and relevant data.
+With this information, you can choose the color schemes, the voice, the type of items to sell, the pricing strategy and so much more based on true and relevant data.

 2. Using psychographics to define your audience

 If demographics helps identify who your audience is, think of psychographic segmentation as explaining why.
 Psychographic segmentation separates a market by lifestyle, personality traits, values and the beliefs of consumers.
 Psychographics looks further into the mental model of your audience and gives you an accurate insight of your audience as a person.